Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 To change your VPN’s settings, tap on the Profile or Settings tab.
 You’ll be able to change protocol, Kill Switch settings, appearance, and more.

-Popular VPNs We Didn't Pass Our Tests
+Popular VPNs That Didn't Pass Our Tests

 Below is a selection of popular VPNs and proxies that fell short of the mark: